HiSAC: Hierarchical Sparse Activation Compression for Ultra-long Sequence Modeling in Recommenders: Method

 \subsection{Sparse Activation by Hierarchical Voting}

-To address the first challenge in Section~\ref{introduction}, accurately identifying user-specific interest centers, we construct a set of \emph{interest-agents} for each user via a hierarchical voting mechanism that derives agents from the tokenized sequence in two steps as shown in Figure~\ref{model}-(b):
+Given the tokenized history, we construct a personalized set of interest-agents through hierarchical voting.
+This addresses our first core challenge: identifying user-specific interest centers at appropriate granularity.

-\textbf{Step~1: Building Global Hierarchical Semantic Tree}.
-We first organize the entire SID space into a global $(L+1)$-level tree, where each node at level $l$ corresponds to a codeword index in the $l$-th codebook.
-The root (level 0) is a virtual node connected to all level-1 nodes.
-A path from the root to a leaf (level $L$) uniquely defines a complete SID, thereby encoding a fine-grained semantic concept.
-This static tree serves as a shared semantic index across all users and enables efficient hierarchical aggregation.
+\textbf{Step~1: Global Hierarchical Semantic Tree.} We organize the entire SID space into a static $(L+1)$-level tree.
+Nodes at level $l$ correspond to codeword indices in the $l$-th codebook; the root (level~0) is virtual.
+A path from root to leaf uniquely defines a complete SID.
+This tree serves as a shared semantic index across all users, enabling efficient hierarchical aggregation without per-user tree construction.

-\textbf{Step~2: Voting for Interest-Agents}.
-Given a user’s tokenized history, we project each item onto its corresponding leaf node.
-We then perform a bottom-up vote propagation: \textbf{(1)} Each leaf node receives a vote count equal to the number of items mapped to it; \textbf{(2)} For internal nodes, the vote count is the sum of votes from all its descendants.
-Starting from the root, we traverse the tree top-down.
-At each level $l \in \{1, \dots, L\}$, for every activated parent node (initially only the root), we retain only the top-$k^{(l)}$ child nodes with the highest vote counts and deactivate the rest.
-This layer-wise sparsification ensures that computational resources are focused on the most salient semantic branches that best reflect the user’s dominant interests.
+\textbf{Step~2: Voting and Pruning.} Each item in a user's tokenized history is projected onto its corresponding leaf node.
+We then perform two passes: \begin{enumerate}[leftmargin=*,nosep] \item \textbf{Bottom-up vote propagation.} Each leaf receives a vote count equal to the number of items mapped to it.
+For each internal node, the count is the sum of its descendants' votes. \item \textbf{Top-down pruning.} Starting from the root, at each level $l \in \{1,\dots,L\}$, for every activated parent node, we retain only the top-$k^{(l)}$ child nodes by vote count and deactivate the rest. \end{enumerate} This layer-wise sparsification focuses computation on the most salient semantic branches.